Russian occupation of Crimea: Discrimination against Ukrainians and Crimean Tatars

 United Nations special rapporteurs have condemned the Russian occupation authorities for attempting "to erase local [Ukrainian] culture, history, and language" and to forcibly replace it with Russian language and culture.
 Ukrainian monuments and places of worship have been razed, while Ukrainian history books and literature deemed to be "extremist" have been seized from public libraries and destroyed.
 Civil servants and teachers have been detained for their refusal to implement Russian policy.
 The International Court of Justice in ruled in 2024 that steep and systematic decline in providing education in Ukrainian language in occupied Crimea was artificially enforced by the Russian Federation with intent to harm Ukrainian ethnicity in the region, thus breaking the Convention on the Elimination of Racial Discrimination by restricting Ukrainian-language school classes.
 Russia has been accused of neocolonialism and colonization in Crimea by enforced Russification, passportization, and by settling Russian citizens on the peninsula and forcing out Ukrainians and Crimean Tatars.

 In the fall of 2014, the Russian authorities conducted a population census in the occupied Crimea, according to which there were 344,500 Ukrainians on the peninsula (15.7%), and the native language was Ukrainian for only 3.3% of the Crimean population.
 According to sociologist Iryna Bekeshkina, this reduction in the number of Ukrainians was due to the change in identification of part of the Ukrainian population from Ukrainians to Russians.
 After the occupation, many ethnic Ukrainians and Crimean Tatars began to leave Crimea for mainland Ukraine.
 As of 15 August 2019, 40,733 displaced people from the occupied peninsula were officially registered on the mainland of Ukraine.
-In parallel with this, as the activists of the Crimean Tatar movement drew attention in 2018, several hundreds of thousands of Russians moved to Crimea with the assistance of the Russian authorities during the 4 years of occupation.
+According to activists of the Crimean Tatar movement, several hundreds of thousands of Russians moved to Crimea with the assistance of the Russian authorities during the 4 years of occupation.
 All this creates grounds for further fundamental changes in the ethnic structure of the peninsula.